 The story of Stax Records in Memphis, TN is one about soul, talent, and perseverance, learn all about this amazing please as you head through the museum to explore the history of music.
-This company changed the culture of music forever.
+This company changed the culture forever.
 Its success has many factors; somehow a small record store inside of an old movie theatre in Memphis grew to become one of the most prominent recording studios in the entire world.
 Located at the corner of College Street and McLemore Avenue, this museum will make you feel as though you've taken a step back in time.

 to learn the complex history of Stax Records and what the company has been through.
 Throughout its years, it launched the careers of people who were completely unknown and were turned into legends.
 Smash hits came from artists such as Otis Redding, Wilson Pickett, Isaac Hayes, Rufus and Carla Thomas, and so many others.
 Their voices are still vital in the industry to this very day.
 Other legends such as Richard Pryor, Moms Mabley, and Bill Cosby have also recorded at the company.

 The Stax Museum of American Soul Music stands at the original site of Stax Records.
 It pays homage to the artists who recorded within those walls.
 The museum has an amazing collection of over 2,000 interactive exhibits, artifacts, records, and galleries designed to keep the Stax name in the world forever.
 Since it is one of the only museums in the world that honors the genre of soul, other American soul artists are also showcased.
 Below is a list of the exhibits showcased at the Stax Museum.